SDCHESNEY/asciiwrbsite/README.md

 - Visit `/github` to see ASCII-bordered repo cards with live/fallback metadata, sortable by star count and filterable via language/topic dropdowns.
 - The navigation menu and home page link directly to the showcase, keeping discovery simple for browser users.
 - `/text` (and `Accept: text/plain` on `/`) now includes a `GITHUB` section that lists up to four repositories with links, topics, and wrapped descriptions so curl users receive the same insight as the UI.

+## Phase 4 Usage Guide

+### Logging, telemetry, and metrics
+- Structured logging is enabled via `AddJsonConsole` with scopes + Activity tracking.
+Correlate any request by sending `X-Correlation-Id` (GUID).
+The middleware will reuse caller-supplied IDs or generate new ones and emit them in every response.
+- Configure Azure Application Insights by setting `ApplicationInsights:ConnectionString` in `appsettings.Production.json`, environment variables, or Azure Key Vault secrets.
+When omitted, no telemetry is sent.
+- Scrape `/metrics` to gather Prometheus-style counters for total requests plus `/text`, `/feed`, and `/github` visits.
+The endpoint returns `text/plain` and is safe for unauthenticated scraping.

+### Performance & security
+- Response compression (gzip + Brotli) is enabled for HTTPS traffic, and `/text` + `/feed` responses now emit cache headers (`Cache-Control: public, max-age=30/300` and `Vary: Accept`).
+- Additional headers (`Permissions-Policy`, `Cross-Origin-Opener-Policy`, `Cross-Origin-Resource-Policy`) lock down browsers.
+Host sanitization prevents SSRF when generating RSS URLs.

+### Containers & deployment
+- Use the provided multi-stage `Dockerfile` to build minimal runtime images (`docker build -t ascii-site:dev .`).
+- `docker-compose.yml` runs the container locally with health checks and environment variable plumbing.
+- See `docs/deploy.md` plus the helper scripts in `deploy/` (`azure-container-apps.sh`, `gcp-cloud-run.sh`) for production-ready deployment flows.

 ## Development
 ```bash